MakeSchool-Tutorials/Makestagram-Swift-V3/P12-Taking-Photos/content.md

 Here, we're presenting the action sheet from the `photoHelper` that will allow the user to capture a photo from their camera or upload a photo from their photo library.

 Now our code should compile and run!
 Time to test if everything is working as expected.
-If the action sheet isn't showing up, make sure that you've set the tag to it's correct index in the storyboard.
+If the action sheet isn't showing up, make sure that you've set the tag to its correct index in the storyboard.

 When you run the app and tap the camera button, you should see a popup show up:

 ![Action Sheet](assets/action_sheet.png)

 Notice our action sheet only has a `Upload from Library` and `Cancel` option.
 This is because we're running the app on a simulator.
-If you're running the app on a real device you should also see the option to `Take Photo`
+If you're running the app on a real device you should also see the option to `Take Photo`.

 Well done!
 At this point you should have a basic understanding of how information can travel through different classes in our apps - as an iOS developer you will use callbacks in the form of closures pretty frequently.